Euro 2017: England boss Mark Sampson says team have three weeks to become 'legends'

 - 'Euro 2017 can change perception of women's sport'

-Sampson, who side are ranked fifth in the world, 16 places above their opponents, said that tag was unjustified.
+Sampson, whose side are ranked fifth in the world, 16 places above their opponents, said that tag was unjustified.

 "A lot of people outside of the game probably think this is a banker for an England win," said Sampson.
 "But I've been of the opinion that even though it's their first major championship they should have qualified for 2013 and 2015."